 - 2013 IIHS Best Bet

 - Shoulder belt guides are easy to access, threading the shoulder belt is fairly simple

 - Cannot use LATCH to secure the booster when unoccupied.

 The Argos has a 10 year expiration whether using in harness or booster mode, and generally lasts most kids until 6-7 years old in harness mode, 7-8 years old in high back booster mode, and through passing the 5 step test in backless booster mode.
-The main differences from the Nautilus to the Argos are the no re-thread harness, an additional 5 lbs on the harness weight limit, and an additional 10 lbs on the backless booster weight limit.
+The main differences from the Nautilus to the Argos are the no re-thread harness, and an additional 10 lbs on the backless booster weight limit.